How to Attract Birds Into Your Garden: Food, Shelter & Water tips

 Shelter, Nesting and Habitat Elements

-A good amount of shrubs, listed above, creates a safe environment for birds where they can feed and nest.
+A wildlife-friendly area of shrubs creates a safe environment for birds, where they can feed and nest.

 Other aspects of garden design that will attract birds into your garden include: